monovich/bart2-docker/README.md

 docker pull monovich/bart2

 # 3) Download Source Data
 # WARNING: This is 14Gb of unpacked data.
-Ensure you have sufficient disk space.
+Ensure you have sufficient disk space on host.
 bash init.sh

 # 4) Run Image